FIFA World Cup 2026 Simulator

 We’ve analyzed the group stage "locks" and the treacherous paths for the host nations.
 Now, we turn our eyes to the ultimate prize.
 The Quarter-Finals, Semi-Finals, and the Final are where the "gravity" of the bracket gives way to the chaos of elite competition.

 As the competition progresses, the certainty drops precipitously.
 In these later rounds, the probabilities plummet as the number of possible combinations skyrockets.
 But even amidst this uncertainty, our World Cup 2026 Simulator reveals distinct storylines that refuse to disappear.
-From a potential "Last Dance" for two icons to a South American semi-final for the ages, here is what the data says about the road to the trophy.

 The Quarter-Finals: Dream Matchups in the Making